neuralgraphdatabases/awesome-logical-query/README.md

 ### GQE Datasets

 Are Bio and Reddit available at all?
-Introduced in GQE, used in 3 papers overall (GQE, GQE+hashing, TractOR).
+Introduced in GQE, used in 4 papers overall (GQE, GQE+hashing, CGA, TractOR).

 ### BetaE Datasets